zenml-io/template-e2e-batch/README.md

 to design flexible and reusable steps
 * using [custom data types for your artifacts and writing materializers for them](https://docs.zenml.io/user-guide/advanced-guide/artifact-management/handle-custom-data-types)
 * constructing and running a [ZenML pipeline](https://docs.zenml.io/user-guide/starter-guide/create-an-ml-pipeline)
-* TODO: add Model Control Plane docs
+* usage of ZenML Model Control Plane
 * best practices for implementing and running reproducible and reliable ML pipelines with ZenML